neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 When working remotely from off-campus you need to use the [VPN](http://www.polymtl.ca/si/reseaux/acces-securise-rvp-ou-vpn).

 To connect to the VPN, you need to have an account with École Polytechnique, specifically with [CAS](https://cas5.polymtl.ca/cas/login).
 Students should already have this.
 Consultants and Research Associates will need to have an account created for them.
+This should have happened during your onboarding.

-Contact Alexandru Foias to request VPN access be activated for your CAS account.
-When activated, [Gestion des Codes](https://codes.si.polymtl.ca/gestion/) will report "VPN_\* = Actif".
+You can change your password at [Gestion des Codes](https://codes.si.polymtl.ca/gestion/).
+Also, you can double-check you have VPN access by looking for `VPN_* = Actif` here.

 The VPN is a Cisco AnyConnect server.
 For Linux and macOS you can reach it by first installing `openconnect`: